Assistance programs in Tompkins County and Ithaca.

 Community agency TCAction - Several of the programs they run are noted above, including grants for paying energy bills and weatherization.
 However the non-profit does offer other help for low income families that are looking to exit poverty.
 The agency has limited funds for paying rent, including section 8 vouchers, as well as transitional housing programs.
 Staff from the center will also help clients locate a job in Tompkins County, or gain new skills.
 Other government benefits include Head Start.
 Read more TCAction.

 Tompkins County emergency food and basic need programs are focused on low income families or those facing a crisis.
-There are several non-profits that operate food pantries, thrift stores, and or clothing closets and offer some or all of the following in the Ithaca area.
+There are several non-profits that operate food pantries, thrift stores, soup kitchens and/or clothing closets and offer some or all of the following in the Ithaca area.

 The federal government has provided grants from the Rapid Rehousing program.
 The money was provided to a variety of local agencies, including Catholic Charities ((607) 272-5062), the Department of Social Services, Human Services Coalition, and also to the Tompkins Community Action agency (273-8816).
 Hundreds of families have been helped to date.
-The federal government money in being provided as part of the American Recovery and Reinvestment Act federal economic stimulus bill.
+The federal government money in being provided as part of the annual Emergency Solution Grant program.